ExpressVPN Review 2023

 Background, Jurisdiction & Reputation

-Despite the recent shift in ExpressVPN's ownership, our team believes ExpressVPN still deserves your trust due to its years-long commitment to privacy, no-logs policy, numerous audits, open-source software, and its involvement with cyber-sec alliances.
+Despite the recent shift in ExpressVPN's ownership, our team believes ExpressVPN still deserves your trust due to its years-long commitment to privacy, no-logs policy, numerous audits, open-source software, and involvement with cyber-sec alliances.
 Our Score: 9/10

 The primary purpose of any VPN is to hide your IP address (and, therefore, your location) and help you stay anonymous online.
 However, this also means not every VPN will do its job in the best way possible.
 With that said, here's what to expect from ExpressVPN.

 However, it's crucial to note that ExpressVPN is no longer an independent company, as Kape Technologies acquired ExpressVPN in September 2021.
+Kape Technologies is a massive company that runs a wide range of businesses.
+They've also extended their reach into the online space by owning review sites like WizCase and vpnMentor.

 Did ExpressVPN Leak Private Data in the Past?

 As it turned out, those (no-logs) claims were proven to be true.
 The authorities were not able to extract any information from the seized servers.
-That has also demonstrated the fact that the VPN doesn't have any backdoors built into their applications.
+That has also demonstrated the fact that the VPN doesn't have any backdoors built into its applications.

-Speaking of backdoors, this is where we should mention ExpressVPN's CIO, Daniel Gericke, who turned out to also be a mercenary hacker for the United Arab Emirates.
+Speaking of backdoors, this is where we should mention ExpressVPN's former CIO, Daniel Gericke, who turned out to also be a mercenary hacker for the United Arab Emirates.
 As reported by Reuters, Gericke worked on 'Project Raven' in the past, a surveillance operation focusing on exploiting zero-day flaws and taking over devices without any user interaction.

 Lastly, in December 2017, ExpressVPN launched a project called 'Digital Research Lab.'
 The main goal of that action was to provide online tools for checking VPN data leaks.
 In the latest version of the VPN's software, you can find a set of useful tools that are the result of this initiative (once you dive into ExpressVPN's main menu).

-Is ExpressVPN Safe?
+Is ExpressVPN Safe and Secure?

 Supported Platforms & Devices

-The following table gives you an overview of ExpressVPN's presence on desktop and mobile platforms.
+The following table gives you an overview of ExpressVPN's presence on multiple devices.
 Take a quick look below, and then we'll expand this topic with helpful information.

 Platform Compatibility

 What needs to be highlighted is that ExpressVPN doesn't require manual configuration.
 Still, if you decide to go the manual route, the VPN is there to support you.
+They have detailed guides on their website for setting up ExpressVPN on all of your devices, including your PC, phone (Android, iPhone), iPad, Android TV, and more.

 Some devices, such as game consoles, support ExpressVPN via different workarounds.
 In that case, your best bet is to set up ExpressVPN on a router and keep all your devices protected at once.
 That doesn't apply only to ExpressVPN but to all VPNs out there, as devices such as game consoles don't support VPN apps natively.